-Students will be assessed using a range of methods which include summative, formative, informal and formal assessment practices.
+Students will be assessed using a range of methods that include summative, formative, informal and formal assessment practices.
 Students will complete related design aspects for the production of their projects alongside a variety of assessment tasks.

-Construction, Interior Design, Decoration, Production & Design, Interior Architecture Technician, Trades Assistant, General Labourer m English
+Construction, Interior Design, Decoration, Production & Design, Interior Architecture Technician, Trades Assistant, General Labourer